telia-oss/aws-env/README.md

 - SSM Parameter store: `ssm:GetParameter` on the resource. `kms:Decrypt` on the KMS key used to encrypt the secret.
 - KMS: `kms:Decrypt` on the key used to encrypt the secret string.

+#### Region

+The region used is determined by looking for `AWS_DEFAULT_REGION` first, and if it is unset or empty, it will attempt to get the region from the EC2 Metadata endpoint.

 #### Binary

 Grab a binary from the [releases](https://github.com/telia-oss/aws-env/releases) and start your process with: